iotaledger/stronghold.rs/engine/communication/README.md

 connection with protocols for multiplexing and authentication.
 This stronghold-communication library uses yamux for multiplexing and the noise-protocol for authentication.

-The second important concept of libp2p is it's `Swarm` (in newer implementations and documents also called `Switch`).
+The second important concept of libp2p is its `Swarm` (in newer implementations and documents also called `Switch`).
 The swarm is responsible for negotiating protocols, managing transports and sending and receiving messages via different protocols.
 It is possible to combine different protocols into a so called `NetworkBehaviour`, which is what this library is doing.
 Stronghold-communication uses multicast DNS (mDNS) for peer discovery in a local network, libp2p-kademlia as a distributed hash table